Aeolian Islands, Italy

 How to get to Vulcano

-Vulcano can only be reached by sea.
-There are seasonal or year-round ferry connections from some ports in Campania (Naples and Sapri), Sicily (Milazzo, Messina and Palermo) and Calabria (Vibo Valentia and Reggio Calabria).
+Vulcano can only be reached by ferry.
+There are seasonal or year-round ferry connections from some ports in Campania (Naples), Sicily (Milazzo, Messina and Palermo) and Calabria (Vibo Valentia and Reggio Calabria).

 Learn more about the available routes in the section dedicated to ferries to Vulcano.